 “We strongly recommend that all schools work towards the updated Quality in Careers Standard” Department for Education, Statutory Guidance for governing bodies, school leaders and school staff (January 2018)

 The number of schools working towards gaining formal accreditation for their careers programme is growing.
-Not only does a Quality in Careers Standard (QiCS) award demonstrate a school’s commitment to providing excellence in career education, it is also an effective way of demonstrating achievement in meeting the Gatsby Benchmarks and good career guidance practice guidelines.
+Not only does a Quality in Careers Standard award demonstrate a school’s commitment to providing excellence in career education, it is also an effective way of demonstrating achievement in meeting or working towards the Gatsby Benchmarks and good career guidance practice guidelines.

-As validated assessors for the QiCS, we are working in partnership with awarding bodies, Career Mark and Prospects, who are authorised to act on behalf of the Quality in Careers Standard Consortium to assess and accredit schools, colleges and work-based learning organisations against the award.
-Working with both awarding bodies means that we provide your school with independent, honest and impartial assessment for the award.
+As validated assessors for the Quality in Careers Standard, we are working in partnership with awarding bodies Career Mark and Prospects, who are licensed awarding bodies for the Quality in Careers Standard Consortium, to assess and accredit schools, colleges and work-based learning organisations against the award.
+Working with both awarding bodies means that we provide your school with independent, honest and impartial assessment for the award, advice and assessment.

 Why does quality assurance in CEIAG matter?

-- Current DfE Statutory Guidance strongly recommends all learning providers should work towards a national quality award validated by QiCS as an effective means of evaluating a school’s programme.
+- Current DfE Statutory Guidance strongly recommends all learning providers should work towards the national quality award validated by The Quality in Careers Standard as an effective means of evaluating a school’s programme.

-- Working towards a Quality Award gives CEIAG, employability and enterprise a higher profile and increases the involvement of senior managers and governance.
+- Working towards the Quality Award gives CEIAG, employability and enterprise a higher profile and increases the involvement of senior managers and governance.

 - It helps schools and colleges continuously improve their careers work and ensures positive outcomes and destinations for all learners.

-- Holding a nationally validated CEIAG award demonstrates to those outside the school (for example, Ofsted) that a high standard has been reached.
+- Holding the nationally validated CEIAG award demonstrates to those outside the school (for example, Ofsted) that a high standard has been reached.

-What does the Career Mark and Prospects Quality Award in CEIAG cover?
+What does the national Quality in Careers Standard award in CEIAG cover?